Judge says Trump’s Georgia trial will be livestreamed, televised

 He also faces two federal indictments — one related to the mishandling of classified information and another also related to 2020 election interference — but federal courtrooms generally do not allow cameras.
 The former president also faces charges in Manhattan related to hush money payments before the 2016 election.

-However, if any of the defendants gets their case transferred to federal court, as former White House chief of staff Mark Meadows is attempting to do, McAfee’s ruling would not apply.
+However, if any of the defendants get their case transferred to federal court, as former White House chief of staff Mark Meadows is attempting to do, McAfee’s ruling would not apply.

 Meadows took the stand in Atlanta on Monday at a hearing where he argued his case should be moved.
 U.S. District Judge Steve Jones did not rule on the case at the hearing and will issue a ruling in writing at a later time, according to multiple reports.